 Grate the gruyere cheese and chop the olives.
 Pop the stem off of your mushrooms.

-Mix the gruyere, cream cheese, chopped olives and Worcheshire together in a bowl.
+Mix the gruyere, cream cheese if using, chopped olives and Worcestershire together in a bowl.
 Add salt and pepper to taste.

 Fill the mushroom caps with the filling and place on a baking sheet.

 Bake at 450F for about 12 minutes or until cheese is melted and tops are golden brown.
 Allow to cool slightly and sprinkle with minced parsley.